lian999111/udacity-p3-tennis/Report.md

 ## Introduction
-[MADDPG](https://arxiv.org/abs/1706.02275) is used to solve the Reacher problem with continuous control.
+[MADDPG](https://arxiv.org/abs/1706.02275) is used to solve the Tennis problem with continuous control.
 The repository is structured as follows:

 - `tennis.py`: This is the main python script for training and demonstrating the MADDPG algorithm